-No matter how it manifests itself, the explosive anger leaves you feeling any combination of guilty, inadequate, sad, tired and thoroughly unsatisfied.
+No matter how it manifests itself, the explosive anger leaves you feeling a combination of guilty, inadequate, sad, tired, hopeless and out of control.

-You’re not alone… here’s a helpful hint to either avoid those moments or lessen the intensity.
+You’re not alone… here’s a helpful hint to lessen and eventually avoid those moments.

 No wonder we’re so tired all the time!